anniesullie/crbug-to-github/README.md

 ### GitHub API setup
 Use [this page](https://github.com/settings/applications/new) to register a new GitHub OAuth application.
   1. Set the application name, homepage url, and application description to whatever you want.
+  2. Get the Chrome extension ID.
+If you downloaded from the Chrome web store it's hhiilahjifpaibhpbnhhhlgblambpgcn; if you're running an unpacked extension it's chrome.runtime.id.
-  2. Set the Authorization callback URL to https://[CHROME EXTENSION ID HERE].chromiumapp.org/provider_cb
+  3. Set the Authorization callback URL to https://[CHROME EXTENSION ID HERE].chromiumapp.org/provider_cb

 Copy the Client ID and GitHub Client Secret to the extension options under "GitHub Client ID" and "GitHub Client Secret".